MIRUDHULA-DHANARAJ/Multiplying-two-matrix/README.md

 ![output](1.png)

 ## RESULT:
-Thus the program to find the product of two arrays using numpy has been verfied successfuly using python programming.
+Thus the program to find the product of two arrays using numpy has been verfied successfuly using python programming .